rafaelcamargo/portfolio/src/scripts/blog/posts/english/thirty-seven.md

 Technology powers our notion of newness.
 Newness boosts the desire to be up-to-date.
 And the desire to be up-to-date can misguide decisions.
 [Just Because You Can, Doesn't Mean You Should](https://1999.37signals.com/25.html) discards decisions based on a vague *it's so cool!* or on *everyone else is doing!* Some paragraphs ahead and, on [Tulipomania](https://1999.37signals.com/28.html), we find the following statement:

 > Trends are temporary.
-Don't just do something because everyone else is doing it -- do something because it makes sense.
+Don't just do something because everyone else is doing it—do something because it makes sense.
 > [37signals Manifesto [28]](https://1999.37signals.com/28.html)

 ## Usability is secondary.